-Because everyone is different, Louise’s team will work with you to understand your needs and put together a completely unique care plan to ensure these needs are always met.
-We can even provide care during the night-time so that you can be assured help will always be on hand if you need it.
+Because everyone is different, Sue’s team will work with you to understand your needs and put together a completely unique care plan to ensure these needs are always met.
+We can even provide care during the night time, so that you can be assured help will always be on hand if you need it.

 I want to thank all at Helping Hands for the care you gave Ron over the last year of his life.
 I couldn’t have managed without you and we looked forward to your visits.
 I certainly miss seeing all the carers.